pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ![](images/track-full.png)
 Elevation - An elevation chart showing current distance traveled, current elevation and the route/track profile.
 ![](images/elevation.png)
-Map Move - Should only be used if maps are enabled, allows panning around the map at a set zoom.
+Map Move - Allows panning around the map at a set zoom.
 ![](images/settings/mapmove.png)
 Debug - A debug screen that may be removed in future releases.
 Shows the current state of the app.
 ![](images/settings/debug.png)